michellemutheu/michellemutheu/README.md

 </p>

 ---

-## 👩‍💻 About Me
+👩‍💻 About Me

-- 🔍 I'm a **Data Analyst** who turns messy data into meaningful stories
-- 🗄️ Specialised in **PostgreSQL & SQL** — from schema design to advanced reporting
-- 📊 Passionate about **data storytelling** that drives real decisions
-- 🤖 Exploring **AI Prompt Engineering** to supercharge analytics workflows
-- 🌱 Currently deepening my skills in **data visualisation & business intelligence**
-- 💬 Ask me about **SQL queries, HR reporting, or how to frame a data problem**
-- 📍 Based in **Nairobi, Kenya**
+🔍 I'm a Data Analyst who turns messy data into meaningful stories 🗄️ Specialised in PostgreSQL, SQL & Excel — from schema design and data analysis to advanced reporting 📊 Passionate about data storytelling that drives real decisions 🤖 Exploring AI Prompt Engineering to supercharge analytics workflows 🌱 Currently deepening my skills in Excel, data visualisation & business intelligence 💬 Ask me about SQL queries, Excel analysis, HR reporting, or how to frame a data problem 📍 Based in Nairobi, Kenya
 ---

 ## 🛠️ Tech Stack & Tools